Lemon-scented Orchid

 Notes

-The Vanilla Orchid is easily recognised by its characteristic yellow colour and prominent brown column wings.
+The Lemon-scented Orchid is easily recognised by its characteristic yellow colour and prominent brown column wings.
 The orchids usually stand between 10 and 20 cm tall and can often be seen growing in large groups in shallow soil pockets on granite rocks.
 The flowers will only open on warm and sunny days and otherwise remain closed, revealing the characteristic red and yellow underside.
 The peak flowering season lasts from late winter until mid spring.

 Photos